Current Advice on Parasite Control:

 Host Associations and Transmission Between Hosts

-- Mosquito species capable of transmitting heartworm disease can be found in most geographical areas.
-More than 70 species of mosquitoes are capable of transmitting the disease.
+- Mosquito species capable of transmitting heartworms can be found in most geographical areas.
+More than 70 species of mosquitoes are capable of transmitting heartworm.

 - Transmission can occur anytime infected mosquitoes are active and feeding.

-- Rare instances of transmission of microfilaria from infected bitches to fetuses via the placenta and from dog to dog via blood transfusion can occur.
-However, these microfilariae will not develop into adult worms.
-Presence of these microfilariae can confound a diagnosis and may serve as a potential source of microfilaria that could be transmitted by feeding mosquitoes.
+- Rare instances of transmission of microfilariae from infected bitches to fetuses via the placenta and from dog to dog via blood transfusion have occurred.
+These microfilariae will not develop into adult worms without first developing to the L3 stage in a mosquito.
+However, such microfilariae are problematic because they can confound diagnosis and because they are infectious to mosquito vectors.

-Although the domestic dog is the primary host for heartworm, other species have been infected, including the following:
+- Although the domestic dog is the primary host for heartworm, other species have been infected, including wild canids, ferrets, cats, wild felids, marine mammals, and people; disease caused by heartworm infection in these different hosts varies.

 Prepatent Period and Environmental Factors